Everest Base Camp Short Trekking 10 Days

 • Visiting the Pangboche and Tengboche Monasteries

-• Sagarmatha National Park: Explore diverse flora, fauna, and unique wildlife.
+• Sagarmatha National Park: Explore diverse flora and fauna

 • Namche Bazaar: A bustling Sherpa town with great food, shops, and markets.